 WHAT WE BELIEVE

-We fully affirm that our theology is imperfect and always growing in the grace and knowledge of our Lord Jesus Christ.
-In our discipleship, our goal is to do our best to encourage and lead young adults, but in no way do we desire to indoctrinate or force our beliefs upon anyone.
-Whatever God wants to affirm we believe will be affirmed.
+We acknowledge that our theology is imperfect and always growing in the grace and knowledge of our Lord Jesus Christ.
+In our discipleship, we do our best to encourage and lead young adults in their faith, meeting them where they are.
+We have no desire to indoctrinate or force our beliefs upon anyone, and we pray that what God wants to affirm will be affirmed.

 BY GRACE ALONE